-Walk Through It (Requires the "Sales Console" user permission or the Service Cloud User e)
+Walk Through It (Requires the "Sales Console" user permission or the Service Cloud User license)

-Watch a Demo: Prepare to Set up a Salesforce Console
+Watch a Demo: O Prepare to Set Up a Salesforce Console

 Each console is a custom app that users select from the Force.com app menu.
 The number of console apps you can create is based on your organization's custom app limits.